A Low-Complexity Graph-Based LMMSE Receiver for MIMO ISI Channels with M-QAM Modulation: GRAPH BASED LMMSE EQUALIZER FOR MIMO ISI CHANNEL

 However, the direct application results in quite a few $N_t L$-size matrix inversions each of which costs $O(N_t^3 L^3)$.
-Hence, we also list the GMP rules for composite blocks obtained by matrix inversion lemma~\cite{Johnson1990} in Table~\ref{tab:table2} of Appendix B to reduce the computational complexity.
-A brief description of the forward and backward recursion algorithms which use the given GMP rules is provided below for the $k^{th}$ building block.
+Hence, we also list the GMP rules for composite blocks some of which are derived in~\cite{Loeliger2004,Loeliger2006} and some of which are obtained by matrix inversion lemma~\cite{Johnson1990} in the last two columns of Table~\ref{tab:table1} to reduce the computational complexity.
+A brief description of the forward and backward recursion algorithms is provided below for the $k^{th}$ building block.
 The arrows are used so as to show the direction of the messages as a similar notation to~\cite{Loeliger2004,Loeliger2006,Loeliger2007,Guo2008}.